Zero to Hero: Exploiting Null Effects to Achieve Variance Reduction in Experiments with One-sided Triggering: Introduction

 Beyond instrumental variables, the principal stratification literature generalizes identification and estimation strategies for causal effects under more complicated forms of noncompliance~\cite{ding2017principal,feller2017,yuan2019,jiang2020identification}.
 We draw upon many ideas from the principal stratification literature to construct our proposed estimator.
 In particular, we invoke a key assumption called \emph{weak principal ignorability}~\cite{jo_stuart2009,feller2017,ding2017principal} as a sufficient condition under which our estimator is unbiased for ITT.
 We also use principal scores (i.e., predicted triggering probabilities) to construct the augmentation term critical to our estimator.

-More generally, there is a vast literature on using pre-assignment covariates for regression adjustment to increase estimation efficiency~\cite{fisher1925statistical,guo2021machine,poyarkov2016boosted,xie2016improving,lin2013agnostic,li_ding2020}.
-Our method is based on the augmentation idea of CUPED~\cite{deng2013cuped}(see also~\cite{li_ding2020}), applied to the one-sided triggering context, and is a general approach that can be used on top of any pre-assignment covariate regression adjustment.
-In particular, our approach has the flexibility to incorporate in-experiment observations for covariate adjustment without introducing bias, though there is a tradeoff in the amount of variance reduced.
+More generally, there is a vast literature on using pre-experiment covariates for regression adjustment to increase estimation efficiency~\cite{fisher1925statistical,guo2021machine,poyarkov2016boosted,xie2016improving,lin2013agnostic,liding2020}.
+Our method is based on the augmentation idea of CUPED~\cite{deng2013cuped}(see also~\cite{liding2020}), applied to the one-sided triggering context, and is a general approach that can be used on top of any pre-experiment covariate regression adjustment.
+One unique advantage of our approach is its flexibility to incorporate in-experiment observations without introducing bias.